Dentists Don’t Use Novocain Anymore

 Why did dentists switch from novocain?

-However, there was a serious side effect that caused dentists to start moving away from using Novocain.
+Although novocain was effective, there was a serious side effect that caused dentists to start moving away from using it.
 Many patients can have allergic reactions, sometimes severe, to the chemical that results as Novocain is processed by the body.

 By the 1980s, barely any dentists were using Novocain anymore.
 For the past 30 years or so, lidocain has been the local anesthetic that most dentists use.
 Lidocain was invented in 1943 and is sometimes called cylocain or lignocain.
 There are few other local anesthetics that dentists may choose based slight variations in their effect, such as being longer lasting.